 2. Why Use One

-Graduated filters are most commonly used to darken down a sky or to darken or lighten the edges of a photo.
+Graduated filters are most commonly used to darken or make a sky more blue or to darken or lighten the edges of a photo.
 I use graduated filters any time that I want to make an adjustment a large part of my photo at the same time and this part falls to the edge of the photo.

 Graduated filters work great for adding color, saturation, or a bit of darkness to a sky.
 They work great when I need a more custom vignette than I can get in Lightroom’s Effects panel.
 They also work great for darkening distracting bright areas around the edge of a photo.